capejs/capejs/content/api/resource_agent.md

   `resourceName` property, e.g. `user` if the resource name is `user`.
 * **paramName:** the name of parameter to be used when the `object` property is initialized and the request parameter is constructed.
-  Default is undefiend.
+  Default is `undefiend`.
-  When the `pathName` option is not defined, the name is derived from the `resourceName` property, e.g. `user` if the resource name is `user`.
+  When the `paramName` option is not defined, the name is derived from the `resourceName` property, e.g. `user` if the resource name is `user`.

 #### Adapters